fleetdm/fleet/docs/01-Using-Fleet/01-Fleet-UI.md

 To add queries to a pack, click on "Add query +" from the edit pack page, and select an existing query from the dropdown.
 From the add query modal you can also define the following options:

 - Frequency (seconds): how often should the query be executed?
-- logging: which osquery logging format would you like to use?
+- Logging: which osquery logging format would you like to use?
 - platform: which operating system platforms should execute this query?
 - minimum osquery version: if the table was introduced in a newer version of osquery, you may want to ensure that only sufficiently recent version of osquery execute the query.
 - shard: from 0 to 100, what percent of hosts should execute this query?